How to Wash Colored Clothes

 - Check the care label on your clothes before administering any type of wash procedure.
 Be sure to note if your garment has any special care requirements.

-- Sort the laundry so that colored clothes are washed with other similar colored clothes, preferably of similar weight and fabric as well.
+- Sort the laundry so that colored clothes are washed with other similar colored clothes, preferably of similar weight (how much does a shirt weigh?) and fabric as well.
 Do not mix your colored clothes with white or dark laundry while in the wash.

 - Turn the clothes inside out.
 Turning your colored clothes inside out when washing will help to preserve the colors for longer.
 It will also protect the outer surface of your garments better.
 (OPTIONAL: Place your delicate colored clothes in a mesh laundry bag)